o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/classes.md

     void M(){ v = 2; }
 };
 ```

-Now, if we run the `--dumpsym` option on the code, we get the result below.
+Now, if we run the `--dumpsym` option on the code, we get the following result:

 ```cpp
 Symbol '/C':
   kind: Class